Teens are facing a sleep deprivation epidemic. Here's why

 CNN: How do you think the chaos of the pandemic years has impacted teen sleep?

 Lewis: I think the biggest issue is mental health.
 We have seen every major group sounding alarms about teen mental health.
 Back in December, the US Surgeon General issued a special advisory on teen mental health.
-The CDC released new data last month showing that mental health has worsened in teens.
+The CDC released new data in April showing that mental health has worsened in teens.

 CNN: How can parents and caregivers convince teenagers they need more sleep?